avanier/ax_fedora_workstation/README.md

 - Check out [`attributes/default.rb`](attributes/default.rb) for what can be configured.
 - Include `ax_fedora_workstation::default` as a recipe in your runlist.

+## Data Bags

+Be aware that most data bag values are expected to be base64 encoded for convenience.

 ## Contributing

 1. Fork it!